Updated May 2025

 Use of GenAI is required for this course/assessment and will not constitute academic misconduct.

-As your instructor, I want to assess your ability to use according to specific criteria.
+As your instructor, I want to assess your ability to use GenAI according to specific criteria.

 Example uses of GenAI